-- (a) The AUNBT is provided at least 60 days notice prior to the University entering into an agreement; - (b) The course or any substantially similar course has not been offered in the last 5 years: - (c) The new course content is predominantly applied and/or involves the utilization of equipment, skills or expertise not available at the University; - (d) The new course offering will not negatively affect full-time or part-time faculty complements; - (e) Contract Academic Instructors teaching such courses shall be members of the Contract Academic bargaining unit and shall be paid in accordance with the part-time collective agreement; - (f) If expressly set out in the agreement, such new courses will not be subject to the posting requirements of the part-time collective agreement for the first three instances in which a course is taught; - (g) Any such new courses shall be approved by the appropriate department(s), faculty council(s), CAU(s), and Senate(s); and - (h) Agreements under this MOU shall be limited to a duration of five (5) years after which collegial approval under (g) must be re-initiated.
+- (a) The AUNBT is provided at least 60 days' notice prior to the University entering into an agreement; - (b) The course or any substantially similar course has not been offered in the last 5 years; - (c) The new course content is predominantly applied and/or involves the utilization of equipment, skills or expertise not available at the University; - (d) The new course offering will not negatively affect full-time or part-time faculty complements; - (e) Contract Academic Instructors teaching such courses shall be members of the Contract Academic bargaining unit and shall be paid in accordance with the part-time collective agreement; - (f) If expressly set out in the agreement, such new courses will not be subject to the posting requirements of the part-time collective agreement for the first three (3) instances in which a course is taught; - (g) Any such new courses shall be approved by the appropriate department(s), faculty council(s), GAU(s), and Senate(s); and - (h) Agreements under this MOU shall be limited to a duration of five (5) years after which collegial approval under (g) must be re-initiated.

 Date: 2009 Oct.
-21 Time: 2124
+21 Time: 2/24

+Asuria

+NA MITT hlagendardh

-UNB / Marghing AUNBT
+UNB 9/ AUNBT